PCAT...What is it?...and more answers

 Will you accept the January PCAT?

-The UH College of Pharmacy does not accept the January PCAT.
-The January 2014 PCAT scores will not be considered if no previous PCAT attempt is available.
-We accept PCAT scores taken no later than November of the year prior to admission into our program.
+For the 2018 admission cycle, the UH College of Pharmacy will accept the January 2018 PCAT.
 Applying early and submitting PCAT scores from July or September before the application deadline are encouraged.

 How should I study for the PCAT?